mtoan2111/Exttool/Readme.md

   make -j$(nproc) clean
   ./staticAnalysis.sh -o $RLT make -j$(nproc) all
 popd
+# After the process above is done, you can use gen_BBtargets.py script to extract BBtargets
+$EXT_TOOL/gen_BBtargets.py $RLT
 ```

 Note 1: to use static analysis script, you can follow the command line:
 ```
  ./staticAnalysis.sh -o <out_dir> <command_line_to_complie_the_subject>